luisc8487/Fundamentals-of-JavaScript/README.md

 - **Higher-Order Functions**: Functions that take other functions as arguments or return functions.
 - **Shorthand Methods**: A cleaner way to define methods inside objects.
 - **The `this` Keyword**: Refers to the object that is executing the code.

+# JavaScript Modern Features: Default Parameters, Spread Operator, Rest Parameters, and Destructuring

+This guide will help you understand some modern JavaScript features, including **default parameters**, the **spread operator**, **rest parameters**, and **destructuring**.
+These features make your code cleaner, more efficient, and easier to read.

+## Default Parameters
+Default parameters allow you to set a default value for a function's parameter.
+If no value is provided when the function is called, the default value will be used.